 There’s a reason we call it Safeology.

 Safeology products have been designed and engineered with safety as the utmost priority.
-Using proprietary technology, the UVC Mobile Tower can be operated remotely – safely outside of and distanced from the area to be disinfected – by an app on a mobile device.
+Using proprietary technology, the UVC Tower Elite can be operated remotely – safely outside of and distanced from the area to be disinfected – by an app on a mobile device.
 Users can start, control, monitor, and validate the entire UVC disinfecting process from a remote location.

 The Safeology Tower has built in safety features.

-In addition to remote operations, the Safeology UVC Mobile Tower has other important safety features built in.
+In addition to remote operations, the Safeology UVC Tower Elite has other important safety features built-in.
 The app has a countdown timer so the operator can safely exit the area to be cleaned.
 An audio start warning sounds as the lights are preparing to turn on.
 Three PIR (Passive Infra-Red) sensors monitor a 360o view of the space being cleaned and turn the UVC lights off immediately if and when motion is detected.
 And a status indicator light signifies modes of operation and communicates when the UVC lights are on.

 UVC cleaning can be done effectively and safely.